DKodirova/Academic-Research/README.md

 By analyzing the feature importance breakdown of the model in Figure 5, given below, we observed that ESG Score and ESG Disclosure Score  played a discernible role in predicting returns, contributing 7.6% and 6.3% importance, respectively.
 Although these values are slightly lower than the average mean of importance for all other financial indicators (8.0%), it is noteworthy that ESG measurements showcased their potential value as predictive factors.

-To gain deeper insights, we examined the breakdowns for 11 GICS sectors and 2 market types, as presented in the accompanying graphs.
+To gain deeper insights, we examined the breakdowns for 11 GICS sectors and 2 market types, each of which are given in Part II Python Notebooks.

 **Discussion**